-In other cases, VtX refers to communication that Initiatives to boost demand side management are would allow cars to share information with each other, being adopted for the NEM for large consumers and their drivers and their surrounding environment. industry users.
-In October 2021, Wholesale Demand These include vehicle-to-vehicle (VtV), vehicle-to-Response (WDR) was implemented following the infrastructure (VtI) and vehicle-to-network (VtN). rule change on WDR mechanism, enabling large VtX connectivity consists of sensors, cameras and and commercial businesses to bid and receive a wireless connectivity (e.g. Wi-Fi, radio frequencies payment for reduced demand.205 In addition to public and LTE and 5G cellular technology).
-These VtX infrastructure, shopping centres, sports clubs and technologies are in their infancy but will offer a range swimming pools are well placed to participate in of opportunities including advanced charging devices, demand side management initiatives.
-For example, the software for dynamic pricing, load shifting monitoring NSW Bankstown Sports Club entered an agreement and sophisticated information technologies that with a demand side aggregator and using on-site will improve the connectivity and efficiency for generation, can dispatch electricity during periods of high market prices.206 energy and transport sectors but also enhanced sectorial interactions.
+In addition to VtG, VtX (referred as vehicle-toeverything) is another abbreviation often mentioned in relation to bi-directional charging and smart charging.
+In some cases, VtX implies the different use cases and services, such as vehicle-to-home (VtH), vehicle-tobuilding (VtB) and vehicle-to-load (VtL) services.
+In other cases, VtX refers to communication that would allow cars to share information with each other, their drivers and their surrounding environment.
+These include vehicle-to-vehicle (VtV), vehicle-to-infrastructure (VtI) and vehicle-to-network (VtN).
+VtX connectivity consists of sensors, cameras and wireless connectivity (e.g. Wi-Fi, radio frequencies and LTE and 5G cellular technology).
+These VtX technologies are in their infancy but will offer a range of opportunities including advanced charging devices, software for dynamic pricing, load shifting monitoring and sophisticated information technologies that will improve the connectivity and efficiency for energy and transport sectors but also enhanced sectorial interactions.